dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 ![the government in the room]({{ site.baseurl }}/assets/the-government-in-the-room.webp)

 Private information must be kept private.
 Not just from the guy next door, but also from the hacker around the world.
-When we learn the lengths that our government goes to surveil and control individuals, it isn't hard to appear paranoid.
+When we learn the lengths that our government will go to surveil and control individuals, it isn't hard to appear paranoid.

 There are many real examples of our government system misusing power and spreading injustices in the courtroom, bailing out banks, spying on innocent citizens, and unapologetically causing or allowing harm to fall on its country.
-Some actions can be negligence or unintended consequences, but many are intentional atrocities; either way, we should protect ourselves from our governments negligences and its atrocities.
+Some actions can be negligence or unintended consequences, but many are intentional atrocities; either way, we should protect ourselves from our governments' negligences and its atrocities.

+We should also consider foreign governments who also attempt to surveil across borders, as well as global organisations that help governments align their goals and policies.

-Some of the lesser known, but relevant government actions include embedding backdoors into security products <sup>[[1](https://www.wired.com/2015/12/researchers-solve-the-juniper-mystery-and-they-say-its-partially-the-nsas-fault/)][[2](https://www.wired.com/2013/09/nsa-backdoor/)]</sup>, and badly implemented policies like KYC.
+Some of the lesser known, but relevant government actions include embedding backdoors into security products <sup>[[1](https://www.wired.com/2015/12/researchers-solve-the-juniper-mystery-and-they-say-its-partially-the-nsas-fault/)][[2](https://www.wired.com/2013/09/nsa-backdoor/)]</sup>, and badly implemented global policies like KYC.

 Backdoors can compromise the way we generate our secrets, and jeopardize our security setups.
 Fortunately, Bitcoin does not rely on any of the suspectedly compromised algorithms.